 |vitis_ai_dnndk_samples/ tf_yolov3_voc_py/image/||Download one image from VOC dataset http://host.robots.ox.ac.uk/pascal/VOC/ and save it as input.jpg.|

 This subsequent section illustrates how to run DNDNK examples, using the

 ZCU102 board as the reference as well.
-The samples stay under the directory /workspaces/vitis_ai/vitis_ai_dnndk_samples/.
-After all
+The samples are in the directory /workspace/mpsoc/vitis_ai_dnndk_samples.
+After all the

 toolchains via running script

 the folder of each sample, it is recommended to copy the whole directory /workspace/mpsoc/vitis_ai_dnndk_samples to ZCU102 board

 directory /home/root/.
 You can choose to copy one single DPU hybrid executable from